Yuhsak/serialify/README.md

 # serialify

-Extended object serializer/deserializer for Node.js and browser written with TypeScript.
+Extended object serializer/deserializer for Node.js and browser written in TypeScript.

-## Installation
+## Feature

-`npm install serialify`
+- **Minimal**: input any supported object, and get serialized/deserialized.
+- **Fast**: it's basically a recursive if statement.
+- **Tiny**: only 1.7kb of gzipped.

 ## Supported data types

-serialify can serialize many data types which is not supported by standard JSON.
+`serialify` can serialize many data types which is not supported by standard JSON!

 | type                | standard JSON               | serialify               |
 | ------------------- | --------------------------- | ----------------------- |